Nubia: Upper Nubia

 The pre-Kerma developed into the Middle phase Kerma group.
 Some A-group people (transitioning to C-group) settled the area and co-existed with the pre-Kerma group.
 Like other Nubian groups, the two groups made an abundance of red pottery with black tops, though each group made different shapes.
 Traces of the C-group in Upper Nubia vanish by 2000 BC and Kerma culture began to dominate Upper Nubia.
 The power of an independent Upper Nubia increased around 1700 BC and Upper Nubia dominated Lower Nubia.
 An Egyptian official, Harkhuf, mentions that Irtjet, Setjet, and Wawat all combined under a single ruler.
 By 1650 BC, Egyptian texts started to refer to only two kingdoms in Nubia: Kush and Shaat.
-Kush was centered at Kerma and Shaat was centered on Sai island.
-Bonnet posits that Kush actually ruled all of Upper Nubia, since "royal" graves were much larger in Kush than Shaat and Egyptian texts other than the Execration lists only refer to Kush (and not Shaat).
+Kush was centred at Kerma and Shaat was centred on Sai island.
+Bonnet posits that Kush actually ruled all of Upper Nubia, since "royal" graves were much larger in Kush than in Shaat, and Egyptian texts other than the Execration lists only refer to Kush (and not Shaat).

 Lower Nubia

 C-group Nubians resettled Lower Nubia by 2400 BC.
 As trade between Egypt and Nubia increased, so did wealth and stability.
 Nubia was divided into a series of small kingdoms.
 There is debate over whether the C-group people, who flourished from 2500 BC to 1500 BC, were another internal evolution or invaders.
-O'Connor states "a transition from A group into a later culture, the C-group, can be traced" and the C-group culture was typical of Lower Nubia from 2400 to 1650 BC.
-Although they lived in close proximity to each other, Nubians did not acculturate much to Egyptian culture.
+O'Connor states, "a transition from A group into a later culture, the C-group, can be traced," and the C-group culture was typical of Lower Nubia from 2400 to 1650 BC.
+Although they lived in proximity to each other, Nubians did not acculturate much to Egyptian culture.
 Notable exceptions include C-group Nubians during the 15th Dynasty, isolated Nubian communities in Egypt, and some bowmen communities.
 C-Group pottery is characterized by all-over incised geometric lines with white infill and impressed imitations of basketry.
 Lower Nubia was controlled by Egypt from 2000 to 1700 BC and Upper Nubia from 1700 to 1525 BC.